Skip to main content

 Using Your Oura Ring to See What CPAP Misses

-Sleep stages, HRV, and body temperature from your Oura ring give you autonomic context CPAP data alone cannot show.
+Sleep stages, HRV, body temperature, and SpO2 from your Oura ring give you autonomic and recovery context CPAP data alone cannot show.

 Reviewed by the CPAP Clarity editorial team.
 Last updated April 28, 2026.